 ExxonMobil is among the sponsors of a Smithsonian exhibition that includes themes aimed at educating young people about transportation in American history.

-The Transportation Hall of National Museum of American History is 26,000 square feet — with 340 objects.
-It features 19 historic settings in chronological order.
+The Transportation Hall of National Museum of American History is 26,000 square feet – with 340 objects.
+The Washington, D.C., attraction features 19 historic settings in chronological order.

 “America on the Move” features the Smithsonian Institution’s extensive transportation collection using the latest multimedia technology.

 The exhibition “brings back to life the history of ships, trains, trucks, and automobiles.
 It also reveals America’s fascination with life on the road.”